PasinduOG/DEV-BOT/README.md

 1. **Direct Upload**: Send an image with `!sticker` as the caption
 2. **Reply Method**: Reply to any image message with `!sticker`
 3. **Silent Operation**: The `!sticker` command produces no response text - only functional when used with images
+4. **Session Stability Check**: Bot warns users if session is unstable and defers sticker creation
+5. **Error Recovery**: Comprehensive error handling with detailed user feedback

+### Smart Sticker Creation Features
+- **Enhanced Image Validation**: Validates image buffer size and metadata
+- **Download Timeout Protection**: 30-second timeout for image downloads
+- **Comprehensive Error Handling**: Detailed error messages for invalid/corrupted images
-4. **Supported Formats**: JPG, PNG, GIF, WebP, and other common image formats
+- **Format Support**: JPG, PNG, GIF, WebP, and other common image formats
+- **Size Optimization**: Automatic resizing to 512x512 for optimal WhatsApp compatibility
+- **Session-Aware Processing**: Defers processing during session instability

 ## 🛠️ Installation